Statewide Impact Included with Your PPAC Membership

 Discontinuing parity for telehealth practice and telehealth payment

 Some these are perennial attempts to override the expertise and medical education of psychiatrists.
-Others are new challenges that must be met head on.
+Others are new challenges that must be met head-on.
 PPAC will also battle organized groups of anti-psychiatry advocates.

 PPAC will depend upon your membership and participation to keep the historically powerful advocacy for psychiatry consistent and influential in the State Capitol.
 We invite and encourage you to join us now – today.
 We cannot afford to lose our momentum.
-Legislators and state departments will depend on PPAC to be there, representing you and the protecting the critical practice of psychiatry in the State of California.
+Legislators and state departments will depend on PPAC to be there, representing you and protecting the critical practice of psychiatry in the State of California.

 We ask Founding Members to contribute whatever they can afford to get PPAC off the ground.
 Our immediate task is to continue the work uninterrupted.
 We need to grow PPAC membership.
-Basic dues start at just $325 a year, with a break for medical students, residents, fellows and early career psychiatrists.
+Basic dues start at just $325 a year, with a break for medical students, residents, fellows, and early-career psychiatrists.
 An annual budget based on this amount is significantly less than that of other medical associations because we have designed our mission to be highly focused for you.
 Again.
 Join us today.

 Thank you for the work you do.
 We are proud to represent your interests.